For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Interstate Seventy is a spectacularly interesting bit of American Highway history.
 In Colorado, it was cut through the middle of the state, intersecting the Continental Divide.
-Traveling it in mid-winter can be treacherous.
+Traveling it in mid-winter could be treacherous.

 The Jeep Cherokee was supposed to have four-wheel-drive, but Scott Loader never had a chance to put it down on all fours, living in the land of perpetual sun, sand, and stars.
 He didn’t know if it even worked.
 As the snow pummeled the Jeep and built up a bed of slush on the semi-filled highway, Scott began to doubt his ability to go on and began wondering where the next exit might be.

 Maybe he should just turn around, he thought.
 Who could blame him?
 What did he think he was doing, anyway?